imanonion/get-fit/README.md

 2. Addition of image from user's local storage
 3. Get datetime to display automatically in Edit form
 4. Add google location map to suggest "classes near you"
+5. Split Booked section in Dashboard into 2 --> Upcoming classes & Completed classes